-These treatments may also be given if the tumor has a higher chance of coming back later because it was large or appears to be growing fast (when looked at under the microscope).
+These treatments may also be given if the tumor has a higher chance of coming back later because it was large or appears to be growing quickly (when looked at with a microscope).
 When treatment is given after surgery has removed all visible cancer, it is called adjuvant therapy.
 The goal of adjuvant therapy is to kill any cancer cells that may have been left behind but are too small to be seen.
 Killing these cells lowers the chance of the cancer coming back later.

 Cancer is called recurrent when it comes back after treatment.
-Recurrence can be local (in or near the same place it started) or distant (spread to organs such as the lungs or bone).
+Recurrence can be local (in or near the same place it started) or distant (in other organs such as the lungs or bones).
 Local recurrence may be treated with surgery to remove the cancer.
 This is more likely to be done if all of the cancer can be removed.
 Distant recurrence is treated like stage IV disease.
 Debulking (removing as much of the cancer as possible) surgery may be done to relieve symptoms.
 People with recurrent disease are often treated with mitotane and/or other chemo drugs.
-They may also receive chemo and/or radiation therapy.
+They may also receive radiation therapy.
 If the mitotane doesn't work or cannot be tolerated, other drugs can be given to lower hormone production.
 For more information on recurrence, see Understanding Recurrence.

 Most of the time, these treatments provide only temporary help because the tumor will eventually continue to grow.
 When this happens and these treatments are no longer helping, treatment aimed at providing as good a quality of life as possible may be the best choice.
-The best drugs to treat pain are morphine and other narcotic drugs.
+The best medicines to treat pain are morphine and other opioids.
 Many studies have shown that taking morphine as directed for pain does not mean a person will become addicted.

 There are many other ways your doctor can help maintain your quality of life and control your symptoms.
 This means that you must tell your doctor how you are feeling and what symptoms you are having.
 Many patients don't like to disappoint their doctors by telling them they are not feeling well.
 This does no one any good.